Simarjeet-Brar/CENG317/README.md

 once you get the address open terminal on pi type the following command:

 <b>i2cdetect -y 1</b>

 you will get the following output:

 ![address](https://user-images.githubusercontent.com/43556409/49120993-e49a8b00-f27c-11e8-89f5-d8e9b2702336.PNG)

-if not there is something worng with your circuit.
+If you didn't get the same output, there is something worng with your circuit.

 # PCB and Soldring